Entrance: Via Ludovisi 48

 Mathilde Jaccard (1995) earned a BA in History of Art and Cultural Anthropology from the University of Basel and an MA in History of Art from the University of Freiburg.
 Her doctoral thesis at the University of Geneva is part of the FNS project De la restauration comme fabrique des origines, Une histoire matérielle et politique de l’art à la Renaissance italienne.
 In Rome she will continue her research focusing on the management of the Etruscan heritage in Italy during the XV and XVI centuries.

-Emma Jones (1985) received an MA from the University of Sydney, an MA from the AA School of Architecture in London and a PhD from the University of Zurich.
-She lectures at the Institute of History and Theory of Architecture at ETH Zurich.
-She is a post-doctoral FNS research fellow at the University of Technology Sydney.
-In Rome she will work on her project Built by the Book, which explores the 19thcentury Rome of the Irishman James Alipius Goold, a patron of architecture and the first Archbishop of Melbourne.
+Emma Letizia Jones (1985) received an MA from the University of Sydney, an MA from the AA School of Architecture in London and a PhD from the University of Zurich.
+She is a former lecturer at the Institute of History and Theory of Architecture at ETH Zurich.
+She is currently a post-doctoral FNS research fellow at the V&A Museum London.
+In Rome she will work on her project Built by the Book, which explores the 19th-century Rome of the Irishman James Alipius Goold, a patron of architecture and the first Archbishop of Melbourne.

 Marta Margnetti & Giada Olivotto (Visual Arts, Curating)

 Marta Margnetti (1989) is an artist focusing on the creation of domestic geographies and imagined places that challenge one’s perception scale.
-Giada Olivotto (1990) is a curator and co-director of the Sonnenstube offspace, a member of PlattformPlattform and founder of Residenza La Fornace.
-Both inspired by the themes of magic realism and feminist practices, in Rome they will work on the Fattucchiere project: in cooperation with female artists they will develop everyday acts of resistance.
+Giada Olivotto (1990) is a curator and co-director of the Sonnenstube off-space, a member of PlattformPlattform and founder of Residenza La Fornace.
+Both inspired by the themes of magic realism and feminist practices, in Rome they will work on the project Fattucchiere: through a collaboration with artists, they will implement daily acts of resistance.